BrutLogic/Post/README.md

 ### *Getting my agents to create agents for fun an profit*

 ## Foreword
-You read that right, and I'm kind of serious.
+You read the title right, and I'm kind of serious.

-It also was somehow an attempt at capturing your attention though.
+(It also was somehow an attempt at capturing your attention though).

 The starting point is our current AI technology.

 The questions I'll try to answer in this post:
 - What will AGI be ?
-- What's the path from now to AGI ?
+- What is the path from now to AGI ?

 The points I'll try to make:
-- There is a default path
+- There is such a thing as a *default path*.
-- It's agentic over Next Token Prediction
+- I propose **Agentic over Next Token Prediction** as the default next step on this.
-- We can formulate affirmations about what kind of agentic
+- I propose some high level key aspects of this agentic as a likely default.

 Now, those are some pretty big claims, that I don't believe could be sustained with a short post.